 “Sweet of you,” she replies, sticking a toothbrush between her teeth.
 She pulls socks over her bare feet, the toothbrush hanging from a corner of her mouth.
 Twenty minutes later she’s in bed, a book opened.
 I kiss her.

-“When you come to bed, would you mind sleeping in the other room,” she asks.
-I look over our king-sized bed, with its full pillows and thick, down comforter.
-“It’s just…if you come in a couple of hours from now and wake me up, I won’t be able to fall back asleep.
+“Would you mind sleeping in the other room,” she asks.
+I look over our king-sized bed with its full pillows and thick down comforter.
+“It’s just … if you come in a couple of hours from now and wake me up, I won’t be able to fall back asleep.
 Or if you snore.”
 She pauses.
-“Or drink too much — it makes you smell.
+“Or drink too much.
+It makes you smell.
 Tomorrow is going to be long enough as it is.”

 “Okay.”
 I swallow against the indigestion.

 I close the door and go downstairs, pouring a whiskey.
 Cask conditioned.
 Refined.
 Local.
-The batch number is even written on the bottle, #327.
-I look around the house: it’s modern and adult, not like the half-furnished and run down places that populated so much of my 20’s and 30’s.
+The batch number is even written on the bottle: #327.
+I look around the house.
+It’s modern and adult, not like the half-furnished and run-down places that populated so much of my twenties and thirties.
 Hardwood floors, granite countertops, new windows, furniture with matching pillows and blankets, a couch that doesn’t attempt to eat you when you sit down or steal the change from your pockets.
 It is all very nice, indicating that we have arrived into adulthood and can afford to spend money on design instead of just on function.
 I swallow the whiskey; its gentle bite is reassuring, like a warm hand on my shoulder.

-A few hours and a few drinks later it’s finally tolerable to be in my own body.
+Three drinks later it’s finally tolerable to be in my own body.
 The stress in my shoulders and low back, warmed from within, begins to release.
-Everything, in fact, seems softer and easier, the TV more reassuring in its self-importance, and the darkness of the night an invitation to rest.
+Everything, in fact, seems softer and easier, the TV more reassuring in its self-importance, the darkness of the night an invitation to rest.

 I climb the stairs and into the small, uncomfortable bed in my study.
-When the lights go out, I turn on my side.
-A ghostly white fiber rises from my sacrum, a poisonous vapor of nervousness that seems to wrap itself around my heart at the same time I’m realizing the depth of my crushing fatigue.
+As I turn on my side, a ghostly white fiber arises from my sacrum, a poisonous vapor of nervousness wrapping itself around my heart.
+At the same time, I realize the depth of my crushing fatigue.
 I ignore one while embracing the other, and for the next hour try and force what will only respond to surrender.
 Finally, defeated, I sit up and place my bare feet onto the hardwood floor.
-I have a meditation cushion in my study and sit on it, but a few minutes there is like a few minutes in a boxing ring.
+I try sitting on the meditation cushion I keep in my study, but a few minutes there is like a few minutes in a boxing ring.
 Dazed, I stand and kick the cushion back into the corner with a mumbled curse.

-Back downstairs I open another bottle of whiskey, and as the cork slides out the glass I smile at the noise.
+Back downstairs I open another bottle of whiskey and smile at the sound as the cork slides from the neck.
 I bring my nose down close and breathe deeply.
-The white coils of anxiety have risen to my head, making my thoughts turn and circle back on themselves in neurotic loops.
+The white coils of anxiety have risen to my head; my thoughts turn and circle back on themselves in neurotic loops.
 I walk the length of the house once and back, twice and back, ice chinking in the glass I’m holding.
 I know these kinds of nights, where the quiet and the dark act like a magnifying glass on all that’s warped and cracked inside.
 And I know the way out.
 I drink, and I pace, and after three more glasses I fall through the back door of my mind.
 I settle onto the couch and into an uneven sleep, and when the early dawn wakes me the anxiety is gone, replaced with the dull throb of a headache.